Unrest in Philadelphia after police kill a Black man roils the presidential campaign

 Trump has aggressively sought to tether Biden to the situation on the ground.
 “Last night Philadelphia was torn up by Biden-supporting radicals,” Trump said Tuesday in Wisconsin, without presenting evidence.

 Beyond Pennsylvania, some conservatives were eager to raise the issue.
-During a Wednesday swing through Iowa, where he campaigned with local Republican candidates, Sen. Tom Cotton (D-Ark.), a potential 2024 presidential hopeful, invoked the unrest in Philadelphia to argue that Democrats would not crack down on looting or rioting.
+During a Wednesday swing through Iowa, where he campaigned with local Republican candidates, Sen. Tom Cotton (R-Ark.), a potential 2024 presidential hopeful, invoked the unrest in Philadelphia to argue that Democrats would not crack down on looting or rioting.

 “You had a violent criminal wielding a knife, and police officers who defended themselves and innocent lives, and now dozens of police officers had been injured, stores have been looted,” Cotton told an audience in suburban Des Moines.
 “Imagine what would happen if Joe Biden and the Democrats are in charge of the Department of Justice,” he added, suggesting that Biden would go after law enforcement.